-But, unlike in your 20s and 30s, when your retirement seemed a far ways off, your 40s are when your financial responsibilities—now and post-retirement—become palpable.
-You may be earning more income than ever, thus you are subject to greater complexity concerning your taxes and investments.
+Unlike in your 20s and 30s when your retirement seemed a far ways off, your 40s are when your financial responsibilities become palpable—now and for retirement.
+You may be earning more income than ever, so you can benefit far more from planning your taxes carefully.

 Perhaps you have increased expenses as a result of homeownership.
 If you have kids, now may also be the time that you’re thinking about or preparing to pay for college tuition.

-When all of these elements of your financial life combine, they require some careful planning and smart investing.
+When all of these elements of your financial life converge, they require some thoughtful planning and strategic investing.

-Consider the following roadmap to investing wisely during these rewarding years of your life.
-Here are four goals to help you prepare.
+Consider the following roadmap to planning your investments wisely during these rewarding years of your life.
+Here are four ways to think about goals you might prepare for.

-Preparing for Your Next Phase: 4 Goals for Your 40s
+Preparing for Your Next Phase: Four Goals for Your 40s

 You may have already made a plan for the future.
 If so, now is a good time to review it and adjust course if necessary.
-If you haven’t, it’s not too late to get started.
+If you haven’t yet made a plan, it’s not too late to get started.

-Set aside some time to think about your situation and long term goals.
-If you’re married or in a relationship, it’s best to include your spouse or partner.
+Set aside some time to think about your situation and long-term goals.
+If you’re married or in a relationship, it’s best to include your spouse or partner in identifying your goals.

 Consider the facts: How much are you making?
 How much do you spend?
 Will your spending needs be changing in the near future?
 (Perhaps you're paying for day care right now but can plan to redirect that amount towards savings in a few years instead.)
 How much are you setting aside for savings, investments, and retirement?
 What will you need in the next five, 10, or 20 years?
 Work these factors into your short- and long-term financial goals.

-The average variable rate credit card charges more than 15% a year in interest, so paying off any high-fee credit card debt boosts your financial security more than almost any other financial move you make related to savings or investing.
+The average variable-rate credit card charges more than 15% a year in interest, so paying off any high-interest credit card debt can boost your financial security more than almost any other financial move you make related to savings or investing.